David Berkowitz: Son of Sam letter

 Police discovered a handwritten letter near the bodies of Esau and Suriani, written mostly in block capitals with a few lower-case letters, and addressed to NYPD Captain Joseph Borrelli.
 With this letter, Berkowitz identified himself as "Son of Sam" for the first time.
 The press had previously dubbed the killer "the .44 Caliber Killer" because of his weapon of choice.
-The letter was initially withheld from the public, but some of its contents were revealed to the press and the name "Son of Sam" quickly replaced the old name.
+The letter was initially withheld from the public, but some of its contents were revealed to the press and he quickly became known as the "Son of Sam".

 The letter expressed the killer's determination to continue his work, and taunted police for their fruitless efforts to capture him.
 In full, with misspellings intact, the letter read:

-At the time, police speculated that the letter-writer might be familiar with Scottish English.
+At the time, police speculated the letter-writer might be familiar with Scottish English.
 The phrase "me hoot it urts sonny boy" was taken as a Scottish-accented version of "my heart, it hurts, sonny boy".
-The police also hypothesized that the shooter blamed a dark-haired nurse for his father's death due to the "too many heart attacks" phrase, and the facts that Lauria was a medical technician and Valenti was studying to be a nurse.
+The police also hypothesized the shooter blamed a dark-haired nurse for his father's death due to the "too many heart attacks" phrase, and the facts that Lauria was a medical technician and Valenti was studying to be a nurse.

 The killer's unusual attitude towards the police and the media received widespread scrutiny.
 Psychologists observed that many serial killers gain gratification by eluding pursuers and observers; the feeling of control over media, law enforcement, and even entire populations provides a source of social power for them.
 After consulting with several psychiatrists, police released a psychological profile of their suspect on May 26, 1977.
-He was described as "neurotic" who probably had paranoid schizophrenia, and believed himself to be a victim of demonic possession.
+He was described as a "neurotic" who probably had paranoid schizophrenia, and believed himself to be a victim of demonic possession.